 Keegan Marlatt is a Sophomore at Carlmont and a first-year writer for the Scot Scoop.
 He Enjoys Golfing, playing soccer, skiing, volunteering for the First Tee, and basically anything outdoors.
 However, he does not enjoy AP Seminar Homework and watching the Eagles lose another Superbowl.
 You can find him @keeganmarlattnews on Instagram.

-Rowan Sheng is a sophomore and first-year journalist at Carlmont High School.
-He is excited about his first year writing stories for the Scot Scoop.
-In his free time, he enjoyed wrestling for Carlmont, and the Stanford wrestling club.
-He is a part of YMSL and enjoys volunteering with his mother on the weekends.
+Rowan Sheng (class of 2027) is a junior and second-year journalist at Carlmont High School.
+He is excited about his second year producing articles and videos for the Carlmont journalism program.
+In his free time, he enjoys wrestling for Carlmont and the Belmont Wrestling Academy club, and also attending Chruch and bible studies with his friends.
+He is also a part of YMSL, volunteering for the community on the weekends.